okonomichiyaki/supercat/050-administration.md

 ✦ <!-- priority=9 --> Can bot Influence a <ins>contested card</ins>?
 (Check "Influence Doctrine")

+<#ifdef campaign>
+✦ <!-- priority=9.5 --> Would bot <ins>contend</ins> a declared ambition with the Imperial Trust, and can bot Influence the Imperial Council with more agents than rivals? → Mobilization/Administration
+<#endif>

 ✦ <!-- priority=12 --> Can bot Repair any ships or buildings?

 - Prefer: